 Like any medicine or treatment, you’ll get the best results by using it according to the instructions.
 In the case of Minoxidil, you’re advised to use 1ml of solution (or ½ a cap-full of foam) twice a day.
 Therefore, using Minoxidil three times a week instead will not get you the results that you require.

 This is because reducing the frequency of Minoxidil application results in delivering a reduced dosage of the drug.
 Without the instructed dosage, the product will work a lot slower at improving your hair loss.
-Although there are no studies that have looked into the usage of Minoxidil three times a week, many studies have proven that lower dosages provide fewer results [4].
+Although there are no studies that have looked into using Minoxidil three times a week, many studies have proven that lower dosages provide fewer results [4].

 Going against the recommended dosage and applying Minoxidil more or less than the stated amount will not improve your results.
 Instead, it’s continued, regular use that is needed for you to see any noticeable improvement.

-Applying Minoxidil more often than the recommended dosage could even increase the risk of experiencing skin irritation or other side effects.
+Applying Minoxidil topical solution more often than the recommended dosage could even increase the risk of experiencing skin irritation or other side effects.

 If you’re not seeing any results, remember that most people won’t notice any changes until around eight weeks of consistent use [5].
 It will also take up to four months before you start seeing new hair starting to grow.